cisagov/mesa-gui/README.md

 The MESA-GUI was designed to provide three types of deliverables for users.

 ### Raw Scan Data
 Use the `Download All` button to download the raw scan results for all completed scans.
-This can be useful when wanting to manually parse through the various results from the tools used by the MESA-Toolkit:
+This can be useful when wanting to manually parse through the various results from the tools used by the MESA-Toolkit.

 ![image](https://github.com/user-attachments/assets/8dbcbd58-d0ab-438c-a8e4-f4919264c9d3)

-The contents of the zip file will be structured according to the scans that were performed and the finding type associated with the results:
+The contents of the zip file will be structured according to the scans that were performed and the finding type associated with the results.

 ![image](https://github.com/user-attachments/assets/95de4ef7-879b-4546-a7e5-5d2d62aa583b)